dshil/gometer/README.md

 `gometer` is a small library for your application's metrics.

-Firstly, the main goal of `gometer` is to represent key-value metrics in some format.
+Basically, the main goal of `gometer` is to represent key-value metrics in some format.
 Later these formatted metrics can be used by other services (e.g. Zabbix).

 ## Installation